 MULTI-TIME FRAME ANALYSIS

 Trading in the direction of the longer trend increases your chances of entering trades with a higher probability of success.
-As a matter of fact a trader aims at increasing more odds/chances to his side and increasing the winning rate/success of the trade.
+As a matter of fact a trader aims at increasing more odds/chances to his side as well as the winning rate/success of the trade.

-As you try to analyse the market behavior, it is important to wait to enter until the smaller time frame is in agreement with the larger time frame.
+So, as you try to analyze the market behavior, it is important to wait to enter until the smaller time frame is in agreement with the larger time frame.

 Let’s have a look at an example below.

 HOW PRICE REACTED ON A WEEKLY CHART

 The price reacted so fast with rapid selling after hitting resistance R zone.

 Currently price is in a channel congestion marked by the red trend lines A and B. This means we keep trading within the channel until we see a convincing break of the channel..